RecGOAT: Graph Optimal Adaptive Transport for LLM-Enhanced Multimodal Recommendation with Dual Semantic Alignment: Methodology

 \section{Methodology}

 To address the semantic heterogeneity between modalities and IDs and fully unleash the potential of LMs in multimodal recommendation, we propose a novel dual semantic alignment framework, \textbf{RecGOAT}, which operates at both instance‑level and distribution‑level alignment.
 Section \ref{sec:3.1} and Section \ref{sec:3.2} describe the intra‑modal graph learning modeling with LM-enhanced modality and the cross‑modal dual semantic alignment framework, respectively, followed by the theoretical guarantees of our approach in Section \ref{sec:3.3}.
 In Section \ref{sec:3.4}, we employ the aligned unified representations for recommendation preference optimization.
+In Section \ref{sec:3.5}, we analyze the time and space complexities of the key modules in RecGOAT, demonstrating its potential for deployment in large-scale recommender systems.
 The overall architecture of RecGOAT is illustrated in Figure \ref{g3}.